Azure/fleet-networking/examples/getting-started/README.md

 ## Build and install artifacts

-Fleet networking consists of a number of custom resource defintions (CRDs) and controllers, some running in the member clusters and some in the hub cluster.
+Fleet networking consists of a number of custom resource definitions (CRDs) and controllers, some running in the member clusters and some in the hub cluster.
 This tutorial also features a simple Python web application, which helps showcase how endpoints are exposed from member clusters via a multi-cluster service.